Freedom, Idaho and Wyoming: Geography

 Located on U.S. Route 89 and Idaho State Highway 34, Freedom sits on the Idaho/Wyoming state line.
 It lies northeast of the city of Soda Springs, the county seat of Caribou County, and north of Kemmerer, the county seat of Lincoln County; the nearest significant community is Afton, Wyoming, approximately 20 mile to the south, along U.S. Route 89.
 Although Freedom is unincorporated, its Wyoming side has a post office, with the ZIP code of 83120.

 According to the United States Census Bureau, the CDP has a total area of 4.0 sqmi, all land.

 History

-Freedom was established in 1879, and today it remains the oldest settlement in the Star Valley.
+Freedom was established in 1879, and is the oldest settlement in the Star Valley.
 Similar to Colorado City, Arizona and Hildale, Utah, the community was settled as a border town by Mormon polygamists in order to escape arrest for polygamy: they could be free from Idaho police simply by walking into Wyoming.
 The community was named for the freedom it gave these early settlers.

 At one time, Freedom was the largest settlement in the Star Valley.
-There was a general store, a gas station, billiard hall, and other establishments.
+There was a general store, a gas station, a billiard hall, and other establishments.
 Today some of the old buildings still stand, but very few are still in use.
 The Post Office and Baseball Park are still used, along with the LDS Church, which was built in 1889.
 The headquarters of Freedom Arms, a gun factory and maker of a .454 Casull handgun, is located in the Wyoming portion of the community.